ChrisPrusik/HugoChecker/README.md

 Three versions of the command line program are available in the `dist` folder.

-1. MacOS: osx-x64/HugoChecker
+1. MacOS: `osx-x64/HugoChecker`
-2. linux-x64/HugoChecker
+2. Linux: `linux-x64/HugoChecker`
-3. win-x64/HugoChecker.exe
+3. Windows: `win-x64/HugoChecker.exe`